The Art Of Slowing Down

 But then an amazing opportunity came up and I had to re-evaluate my plans because it was an opportunity that I quite fancied being a part of and due to timings I wouldn’t be able to fit a trip down south in AND do that.
 So I had a bit of a reshuffle and decided that rather than trying to fit ALL the things into my return trip to Thailand, I would treat it as though I was still living there, by slowing down and making a vow not to rush anywhere.
 Instead filling my time with all the things I loved about life in Bangkok.

 My first day was absolutely hectic as I attended what was arguably the most epic wedding I have ever had the pleasure of being invited too, (Cheers Boss!) and if you’ve read my previous post, you’ll know that day two was all kinds of emotional.
 But day three?
-Day three was the day I put ‘slowing down’ in to practice and decided to enjoy the day by filling it with every little un-rushed thing my tastebuds desired, and speaking of tastebuds, our day started as many do… With me waking up hungry.
+Day three was the day I put ‘slowing down’ in to practice and decided to enjoy the day by filling it with every little un-rushed thing my tastebuds desired, and speaking of tastebuds, my day started as many do… Waking up hungry.

 I slept through breakfast (thanks jet lag!) and whilst chowing down on a 7/11 milk flavoured croissant decided to wander into the city for a more substantial bite to eat.
 Ordinarily I would have hopped onto a motocy to whizz my way through traffic to the MRT station, but seeing as though I was slowing down and stuff, I decided a cruise along the Chao Phraya river was much more suitable.